How Is Inflammation Driving My Symptoms?

 A helpful way to think about it

 Acute inflammation (like when you get a cut) is protective.
-But chronic inflammation is more like a slow, constant “background noise” in the body—it quietly wears things down over time.
+But chronic inflammation is more like a slow leak, that over time, quietly wears things down.

 Immune Dysfunction